Soar-Development/runsand-installer/README.md

 ## Viewing Status

 To check your connection status:
-1. Run `sudo rundsand` to open the interactive menu
+1. Run `sudo runsand` to open the interactive menu
 2. Navigate to **"View Status"** using W/S keys or arrow keys
 3. Press **Enter** to see detailed connection information